jeremysolarz/anthos-config-management-cluster-selector-and-policy/README.md

 ACM uses the `metadata.name` field to determine where `ClusterSelectors` apply.

-If you are not using default names of "belgium", "belgium-2", "iowa" and "taiwan", update the cluster's names in the `metadata.name` field.
+If you are not using default names of "frankfurt-dz", "muenster-dz" and "hannover-dz", update the cluster's names in the `metadata.name` field.
 Then push your changes to git for them to be picked up by ACM.

 First, ensure your cluster configs are valid.
 ```console